-I traveled solo to Tel Aviv Israel and decided to live here for 1.5 years after that first trip.
-I did not expect life to turn out like this but here are some answers to your burning question, “Is Tel Aviv safe?”
+I traveled solo to Tel Aviv Israel, and decided to live here for 1.5 years after that first trip.
+I did not expect life to turn out like this, but here are tips for Tel Aviv solo travel.

 📧 Hi Trisha!
 I just spent the whole afternoon reading all your Tel Aviv Israel blogs and I am impressed!
 So many short stories you have that made me convince that I can go alone.
 Your way of writing and presenting Israel is so sincere that these first-hand accounts are really convincing!
 I understand that you lived there but what are your tips for solo travel to Tel Aviv?
 I want to know more – I hope I can chat with you!Alix Kuppens, Denmark